SkYiMlTo/la-dt/README.md

 - Python 3.9 or higher
 - 4GB free disk space
-- ~30 minutes for full experiment suite (varies by hardware)
+- ~1h for full experiment suite (varies by hardware)

 ### 2. Clone and Setup